poseidonos/poseidonos-gui/README.md

 4. InfluxDB (1.8.x)
 5. IP Address of Mellanox Port should be set (Please refer to the file src/dagent/README.md ([README](src/dagent/README.md)))
 6. POS service is assumed to be available at "/usr/local/bin".
 If POS binary is not available in the "usr/local/bin" directory, then user will see an error when staring the pos (e.g. Poseidonos binary not found in /usr/local/bin/).
 In such a case, please build the poseidonos and run 'make install' from poseidonos root directory to correctly install the POS service
+7. docker, docker-compose (If you want install M9K as a Docker container image)

 ### Other Considerations
 1. Internet access is required for downloading the required packages